-The faculty group consists Nima Atabaki, Kendal Bushe, Martin Davy, Robert Evans, Ian Frigaard, Sheldon Green, Dana Grecov, Murray Hodgson, Christopher McKesson, Walter Mérida, Jon Mikkelsen, Carl Ollivier-Gooch, James Olson, Steven Rogak, Martha Salcudean, and Boris Stoeber.
+The faculty group is made up of Nima Atabaki, Kendal Bushe, Martin Davy, Robert Evans, Ian Frigaard, Sheldon Green, Dana Grecov, Murray Hodgson, Christopher McKesson, Walter Mérida, Jon Mikkelsen, Carl Ollivier-Gooch, James Olson, Steven Rogak, Martha Salcudean, and Boris Stoeber.
 A few of the projects currently underway are outlined below.

 Dr. Nima Atabaki — Heat and Mass Transfer